tsouche/learn-docker/tutorial.md

 #### Deploy the app on the swarm manager

-Now that you have myvm1, you can use its powers as a swarm manager to deploy

-your app by using the same docker stack deploy command you used in part 3 to

-myvm1, and your local copy of docker-compose.yml..
-This command may take a

-few seconds to complete and the deployment takes some time to be available.
+Now that you have myvm1, you can use its powers as a swarm manager to deploy your app by using the same docker stack deploy command you used in part 3 to `myvm1`, and your local copy of `docker-compose.yml`.
+This command may take a few seconds to complete and the deployment takes some time to be available.

-Use the docker service ps <service_name> command on a swarm manager to verify

-that all services have been redeployed.
+Use the `docker service ps <service_name>` command on a swarm manager to verify that all services have been redeployed.
 You are connected to myvm1 by means of the docker-machine shell

 configuration, and you still have access to the files on your local host.